Discipline or Dismissal of Students

 *please refer to the Student Judiciary Boards (SJB) & Peer Review Board (PRB) for additional information.

-The College uses preponderance of evidence as a guide when involved in the discipline or dismissal of students.
+The College uses the preponderance of evidence standard [more likely than not] as a guide when involved in the discipline or dismissal of students.
 With sufficient cause, the College will opt to protect the community rather than find undeniable proof of a serious violation of College Policy.
 The College’s policy with respect to discipline or dismissal of students (on other than academic grounds) is as follows:

-A. On-Campus Activities: A student is subject to discipline or dismissal for his or her activities if the student interferes with the College’s academic or administrative functions or with free speech; uses violence or the threat of violence; disrupts community living on campus; or violates a specific written policy of the College.
+A. On-Campus Activities: A student is subject to discipline or dismissal for their activities if the student interferes with the College’s academic or administrative functions or with free speech; uses violence or the threat of violence; disrupts community living on campus; or violates a specific written policy of the College.

-B. Off-Campus Activities: A student is subject to discipline or dismissal for off-campus activities when they are related to the College’s academic or administrative functions or demonstrates aggregious or persistent behaviors not commensurate with College policies or constitute a danger to others on campus or in the local community.
+B. Off-Campus Activities: A student is subject to discipline or dismissal for off-campus activities: (a) when they are related to the College’s academic or administrative functions (b) demonstrates egregious or persistent behaviors not commensurate with College policies or (c) constitute a danger to others on campus or in the local community.

 C. Limitations: Whether official non-College action has been taken or is likely to be taken against the student and whether such non-College action is likely to be effective in deterring similar conduct by the student in the future are factors that will be considered in determining whether discipline or dismissal should be imposed in a particular case.
 In all cases it is understood that the College’s function is educational and not penal.